-Why I became the CEO of a compostable plastics company
+Why I Became the CEO of a Compostable Packaging Company

 How did I, a software engineer by profession, become the CEO of a packaging company?
 Here’s my story.

 I was CEO of a research center on capital markets and prior to that I had held few positions as a software engineer.
 Packaging and plastics weren’t really on my mind.
 Then one day I had an argument with one of my kids about why he hadn’t returned his water bottle from school.
 All that waste, plastic bottles lying at the bottom of the ocean for hundreds of years…

 For many days I walked around with the feeling that there must be a solution to this problem.
 I asked myself: what can I throw into the waste bin without guilt?
 The answer was obvious – organic waste – for example, an orange peel.
 I knew that there were biodegradable bottles from corn but somehow that they were not widely used.

 Then it hit me!
 What if I put water in a bag, a bio-degradable bag?
 And like an orange, we will eat or drink the content of the package, disposing of the package into the organic waste stream.
 The package will then decompose and go back to nature.
 If that happened, I wouldn’t have to worry anymore about my kids not bringing their water bottles home!

 At that point I met my co-founder.
 We started working together on designing cool water bags for kids, athletics, adults and more.
 We also hired bio plastic experts to find the appropriate materials for those beverage bags.
 After six months they came back to us and said that there was no biodegradable material on the market that was suitable for the bags.
 They suggested we come back in few years and make the same inquiry.